First-Generation College Students

 Who is a first-generation college student?

 A first-generation college student is defined as someone having parents or guardians who have not earned a four-year college degree.
-Nearly 39% of Penn College students identify as first-generation.
+Roughly 39% of Penn College students identify as first-generation.
 We also have former first-generation college students among our faculty and staff.

 First-Generation Celebration